Duality for commutative group stacks: Dual of a commutative group stack

-Let us prove (5).
-If $H^{-1}(G)$ is flat, then $H^0(G)$ is a proper, flat and finitely presented algebraic space.
+\begin{thm} Let $G$ be an algebraic commutative group stack which is proper, flat and finitely presented over a base scheme $S$.
+Assume that $H^{-1}(G)$ is flat.
+Then $H^{-1}(D(G))$ is a finite group scheme. \end{thm} \begin{proof} Since $H^{-1}(G)$ is flat, $H^0(G)$ is a proper, flat and finitely presented algebraic space.
 Since $H^{-1}(D(G))=H^0(G)^D$ we may assume that $G$ is an algebraic space and we have to prove that $G^D$ is finite.
-(By the way this will finish the proof of~Corollary~ \ref{repres_dual_Cartier_et_ext}.)
-By~(2) and the case where $S$ is a field, we already know that $G^D$ is affine and finitely presented, with finite fibers.
+By~\ref{thm_representabilite1}, we already know that $G^D$ is affine and finitely presented, with finite fibers.
 We now prove that it is proper.
 By \cite[A.2.1]{LMB} this will imply that it is finite.
 For this question we can assume that $S$ is the spectrum of a discrete valuation ring $R$ with fraction field~$K$.
 Let~$G_{\text{af}}$ be the spectrum of~$f_*\Oc_G$.
-By \cite[VII~3.2]{Raynaud_Faisceaux_amples_sur} and~SGA~3~\cite[VI$_B$~11.3.1]{SGA3} it is a finite flat group scheme, the canonical morphism $\rho : G \to G_{\text{af}}$ is a homomorphism, and it is universal for homomorphisms to affine $R$-groups.
+By \cite[VII~3.2]{Raynaud_Faisceaux_amples_sur} and~SGA~3~\cite[VI$_B$~11.3.1]{SGA3_new} it is a finite flat group scheme, the canonical morphism $\rho : G \to G_{\text{af}}$ is a homomorphism, and it is universal for homomorphisms to affine $R$-groups.
 In particular it induces a bijection $G_{\text{af}}^D(R)\to G^D(R)$.
 Since forming $G_{\text{af}}$ commutes to any flat base change, the natural map $G_{\text{af}}^D(K)\to G^D(K)$ is also bijective.
-Lastly, $G_{\text{af}}^D$ is finite hence satisfies the valuative criterion thus $G^D$ is finite.
+Lastly, $G_{\text{af}}^D$ is finite hence satisfies the valuative criterion thus $G^D$ is finite. \end{proof}